Watergate Investigator Warns Donald Trump: ‘A Freight Train Is Coming’

 In agreement with Conway, Price added that Trump’s actions regarding Ukraine need to be viewed in the broader context of his allegedly inappropriate relationship with Russia.

-According to the former senior director of the national security council, Ukraine is a “front line state,” and it does not necessarily have the capacity to defend itself against aggression, which is why Russian President Vladimir Putin is looking to destabilize American allies in Europe by harming Ukraine.
+According to the former senior director of the National Security Council, Ukraine is a “front line state,” and it does not necessarily have the capacity to defend itself against aggression, which is why Russian President Vladimir Putin is looking to destabilize American allies in Europe by harming Ukraine.

-Price said that Trump “subjected” the United States to a “national security threat,” because America has an obligation to respond to Russian aggression and protect its NATO allies if necessary.
+Price said that Trump “subjected” the United States to a “national security threat” because America was obliged to respond to Russian aggression and to protect its NATO allies if necessary.

 According to Democrats in the House of Representatives, Trump pressured the government of Ukraine to investigate former Vice President Joe Biden and his son, Hunter.
 This, House Democrats claim, is an impeachable offense.